s-loar/stimulus-talk/README.md

 ## In General
 * Controllers are attached to something in the DOM.
 They are limited by their scope.
-* Actions are methods in the controller.
+* Actions are events linked to methods in the controller.
 They are often event listeners.
 * Targets are "significant" things in the DOM that the controller can interact with.
 * Values are for storing state.